2024-11-16

 Key findings:

-• A criminal organisation active in Italy has been illegally exporting to African countries photovoltaic panels that were supposed to go to waste treatment plants instead;
+— In Italy, a criminal organisation has been illegally exporting photovoltaic panels that were supposed to go to waste treatment plants, sending them to African countries.

-• Poor quality photovoltaic panels are flooding the African markets, causing high risks for people and the environment, as well as reducing people's trust in this technology;
+— In African countries, poor quality photovoltaic panels have been flooding the market, causing high risks for people and the environment, as well as reducing people's trust in this technology.

-• Online sales of second-had PV panels are very common in Bulgaria, but often these modules are of very low quality, and sold by companies that should have provided for their disposal and treatement instead;
+— In Bulgaria, second-hand PV panels sold online are mostly of very low quality, and appear to be sold by companies that should have provided for their disposal and treatment instead.

-• A badly designed state program in Romania was meant to equip over 140,000 houselds with solar panels, but is now causing the premature replacement of the technology used, only a few years after its deployment.
+— In Romania, a badly designed state program meant to equip over 140,000 households with solar panels is now causing the premature replacement of the technology used, only a few years after its deployment.

 Team members